Continuity

 Theorem: Continuity via Closedness

-Let and be Topological Spaces.
+Let and be topological spaces.

 A function is continuous if and only if the inverse image of each closed subset of is a closed subset of .